 It is a question hard to answer.
 Louis de Grange isn’t the first executive targeted by the group.
-In 2017, the then president of Codelco, Oscar Landerretche, received an explosive device delivered at his house.
+In 2017, the then president of Codelco Oscar Landerretche, received an explosive device delivered at his house.
 The package exploded when he tried to open it.
 He and his domestic workers suffered minor injuries after the explosion.

 But the ITS is also behind the explosion at a Transantiago bus stop last January.
 On the corner of Curicó and Vicuña Mackenna, a device hidden in a garbage bin exploded, leaving five people injured.
-One 40-year-old woman was gravely injured – during an operation a piece of metal of around 25cm was pulled from her leg.
+One 40-year-old woman was gravely injured – during an operation a piece of metal of around 25cm was pulled out of her leg.

 Although no fatal casualties have been reported yet from attacks from the ITS group, a new attack is only a matter of time if we are to believe the “eco-terrorists” themselves.
-As they say: “This time it was De Grange, tomorrow it can be any other guy who thinks he’s important, representing a company that wants to introduce progress, do extraction work, denigrate our ancestors or, simply, someone like YOU.”
+As they say: “This time it was De Grange, tomorrow it can be any other guy who think he’s important, representing a company that wants to introduce progress, do extraction work, denigrate our ancestors or, simply, someone like YOU.”